 - Also ask questions that focus on the meaning of the grammar: ‘Do I have a lot of money now?’

 - Drill the class with the examples until you’re satisfied that they can do it reasonably well.

 There are many ways that you can get learners to practice in a controlled manner; these include gap-fill exercises, substitution drills, sentence transformations, reordering sentences, or matching a picture to a sentence, for instance.

 - ‘If I ____ (to win) the lottery, I ____ (to buy) a big house and a sports car.’

 - ‘a big house / If I won /, I would buy / and a sports car / the lottery.’

 When we teach grammar, we give our learners the ability to express themselves accurately, while also fulfilling their expectations of what it means to learn another language.
-This basic plan will help you deliver such lessons effectively.
+The PPP framework will help you deliver grammar ESL lessons effectively.

 OnTESOL – Internationally Recognized TESOL Courses Since 2003